smcalilly/writer/README.md

     writer.sh -n                 # opens /notes/<todays-date>.md in $EDITOR
 ```

 A new file is created each day.
-It's like a staging area or organized dumping ground, but accessible quickly and happily.
+It's like a staging area or organized dumping ground, but accessible quickly.
 An aggregation of notes in the same file throughout a day.

 **Important!** If you change the names of the `notes` directory, it will break this feature of CLI.